Creating an HTML email template is a lot easier than it sounds. You don’t even have to know how to “code.”

 What is HTML, and why do I need it?

 In layman’s terms, HyperText Markup Language (HTML), is the computer language that is used to create web pages.
 And, it’s what turns plain-text emails into visual, web-page-like experiences.

 Without HTML, we’d be back to only sending the old type-written “plain-text” style of emails.
-We wouldn’t be able to have the images, colors, fonts, and gifs that we currently use to make our emails visually appealing to our readers.
+We wouldn’t be able to have the images, colors, fonts, and an email GIF that we currently use to make our emails visually appealing to our readers.